Residential lease: work to be carried out by the owner (lessor)

 Inform the tenant

 Before the work begins, the landlord must notify the tenant.
-To do so, he must send a notification by registered letter with acknowledgement of receipt or hand it to him.
+To do so, he must send her a notification by registered letter with acknowledgement of receipt or hand it to him.

 If this work is urgent (for example, the water heater in winter), the tenant must allow access to his accommodation for the preparation and execution of the work.
-But it is not obligated to allow access on Saturdays, Sundays and public holidays.
+However, it is not obligated to allow access on Saturdays, Sundays and public holidays.

 To compensate the tenant